jayfk/challenge/README.md

 - If there's something unclear, make a quick call to `0170 3800 460` to get everything sorted out.
 - Get yourself a timer and set it to 2 hours.
-- Complete the tasks 1 & 2, zip the code and send it to `jannis.gebauer@jupus.de`.
+- Complete the tasks, zip the code and send it to `jannis.gebauer@jupus.de`.
 - We will follow up with you to make an appointment for a code review.
 This is where we discuss your implementation.